forcedotcom/cli/releasenotes/sfdx/README.md

     The CLI doctor is in and ready to diagnose all your problems!

 * NEW: You can now automatically replace snippets of your metadata source files with specific values right before you deploy the files to an org with the `force:source:deploy|push` commands.
+This string replacement is "ephemeral" because the changes aren't written to your project; they apply only to the deployed files.
 Use this new feature to, for example, replace the endpoint in a NamedCredential, depending on whether you're deploying to a production or scratch org.
 Or specify a password in an ExternalDataSource that you don't want to store in your repo.
 The use cases are endless!

     To configure string replacement, add a `replacements` property to your `sfdx-project.json` file and use key-value pairs to describe how the string replacement works.